 - Jack the car up, remove the front wheels and take off the brake calipers.
 Remove the hub nut completely.

 - Undo the nut onto the lower ball joint and break the hub assembly and the lower arm apart.
-Pull the hub away from the driveshaft, freeing the outermost end.
+Pull the hub away from the drive shaft, freeing the outermost end.

-- Remove the driveshaft end from the gearbox.
+- Remove the drive shaft end from the gearbox.

-- Fit the new driveshaft.
+- Fit the new drive shaft.
 Make sure you tighten the hub nuts up to the manufacturer's specified torque.

 The main shaft of the driveshaft unit is just a bar of metal, and as such is pretty robust.
-The only way this bit fails is if it’s damaged, or if the rust is allowed to eat it away.
+The only way this fails is if it’s damaged, or if rust is allowed to eat it away.
 As such, there is no harm in getting under your car with a wire brush, clean up the shaft and give it a new coat of rustproof paint.
 This will extend the life no end.

 Other than that, there are two main points of failure, they are:

-The splined ends
+Drive shaft splined ends

+Normally, these spines are pretty hardy.
 However, if the car is driven hard, this can damage them.
 Also, if the car is modified to produce more power, it can be too much for the stock splines and can strip them from the shaft.

 The most common issue is at the hub/wheel end.
-If the car has to have any work done that involves taking the hub off, so suspension work, a new wheel bearing, that kind of thing, if the hub isn’t fitted correctly, it can damage the splines.
+If the car has to have any work done that involves taking the hub off – so suspension work, a new wheel bearing, that kind of thing – if the hub isn’t fitted correctly, it can damage the splines.

-The CV joint
+Drive shaft CV joint

-Driveshafts have a constant velocity joint at either end to allow the shaft to move with the suspension and steering of the car.
+Drives hafts have a constant velocity joint at either end to allow the shaft to move with the suspension and steering of the car.
 These joints are packed with grease to keep them happy.